 This single exercise alone will help simplify your business and ensure you maintain ‘tugboat status’.

-Great businesses think ‘outside in’, with the customer being the focal point of everything they do and how they do it.
-They are fanatical about looking at themselves through their customers’ lens.
+Great businesses think ‘outside-in’, with the customer being the focal point of everything they do and how they do it.
+They are passionate about looking at themselves through their customers’ lens.

 Culturally, they are self-challenging, asking probing questions:

 How easy are we to do business with?

 What will our business need to look like, feel like, and act like in 5 or 10 years to be relevant and agile to the changing needs and wants of our customers?

 #4 Implement checks & measures

 Having ‘checks & measures’ in your business allows you to make proactive, informed and empirically validated decisions about how you can deliver accelerated, sustained, and profitable business growth.
 But the challenge for most businesses is threefold.

 First, some businesses don’t have performance measures in the first place.

 Third, they’re not paying attention to what the measures are telling them.